Honda Insight Insurance Rates

 Rates are averaged for all Honda Insight models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on auto insurance takes being a safe and courteous driver, having above-average credit, paying for small claims out-of-pocket, and determing if full coverage is necessary.
-Shop around once a year by quoting rates from direct car insurance companies, and also from insurance agencies where you live.
+Getting lower rates on car insurance requires being a safe and courteous driver, maintaining good credit, being claim-free, and determing if full coverage is necessary.
+Invest time comparing rates at every other renewal by requesting rates from direct car insurance companies like Progressive and GEICO, and also from local exclusive and independent agents.

-Below is a recap of the data that was covered above.
+Below is a condensed summary of the concepts that were covered in the charts and tables above.

 Rate Tables and Charts